 Let's get started!

-The information you need to transform and load to Kafka needs to be extracted from a datastore.
+You need a database table that at any given time, contains information about which transactions were last processed.
 Therefore, let's start by adding the definition of this data table to the Siddhi application as follows.

-The data collected needs to be inserted into another stream so that it can be used for further processing.
+The events extracted based on the last processed ID need to be inserted into another stream so that it can be used for further processing.
 Therefore, let's add the

 insert intoclause with an inferred stream as follows.